nickbabcock/pg-collectd/README.md

 Here are the downsides:

 - Not an officially supported collectd plugin
-- Not as feature rich (eg: currently no support TLS connections / does not support custom table names)
+- Not as feature rich (eg: currently no support for TLS connections / does not support custom table names)
 - Only tested on a limited subset of collectds (though it may work on other versions depending on if collectd changed its C API)
 - Only distributed as debs or source (eg: no rpms / apt repository)